 - Surveyors or Real Estate Agents

 If the complaint falls within our office’s jurisdiction, there may be other remedies available that might resolve your concerns.
 Public agencies have a responsibility and should have an opportunity to resolve disputes before we get involved.
-The Ombudsman encourages people to first try to resolve their complaint with the agency concerned.
+The Ombud encourages people to first try to resolve their complaint with the agency concerned.
 If after exhausting those remedies you remain concerned that there has been unfairness or that the remedy was inadequate to address the problem, you may contact us and we will see what we can do to assist you.